 Home > Health Library > Respiratory Problems, Age 12 and Older

 Most adults and older children have several respiratory infections each year.
 Respiratory problems can be as minor as the common cold or as serious as pneumonia.
 They may affect the upper respiratory system (nose, mouth, sinuses, and throat) or the lower bronchial tubes and lungs.

 The upper respiratory system includes the nose, mouth, sinuses, and throat.
 When you have an upper respiratory infection, you may feel uncomfortable, have a stuffy nose, and sound very congested.
 Other symptoms include:

 The lower respiratory system includes the bronchial tubes and lungs.
-Respiratory problems are less common than ones in the upper respiratory system.
+These types of problems are less common than ones in the upper respiratory system.
 But their symptoms are usually more severe.

 Respiratory problems may have many causes.